 The potential of finding a buried archaeological site during construction is considered low.
 However, like all construction projects in the state, the possibility exists.
 This potential impact is considered significant.
 Implementation of Mitigation Measures CR-1 and CR-2 would reduce potential impacts associated with the unanticipated discovery of unknown buried archaeological resources.
 Implementation of Mitigation Measure CR-3 would ensure that the impact on paleontological resources during construction would be mitigated to a level less than significant.
-Implementation of Mitigation for Mitigation for Mitigation Measure CR-3 would reduce potential impacts as sociated to a level less than significant.
+Implementation of Mitigation for Mitigation for Mitigation for the mitigated to a level less than significant.